-In the scenarios B--D, the conditioning performance is nearly identical, although scenario D stands out by a small margin.
-It is a surprising result, which is rather counter-intuitive taking into account our previous observation of dependence of the conditioning process on the voltage slope.
-In Fig.~\ref{fig:ramps_measured}, we clearly see that the scenario D had the steepest voltage increase slope, although it resulted in BDs occurring at the largest number of pulses within the ramping period.
+It is a surprising result, which is rather counter-intuitive, taking into account our previous observation of dependence of the conditioning process on the voltage slope.
+In Fig.~\ref{fig:ramps_measured}, we clearly see that the scenario D had the steepest voltage increase slope, although it resulted in BDs occurring after the largest number of pulses within the ramping period and practically in no BD before the voltage reached its target value.
 It also had the narrowest PDF peak (the appearance of BDs is more localized around its peak value) and a fast decay towards the higher number of the pulses between subsequent BDs.

+Based on these results, we conclude that the surface is self-cleaning during the pulsing at relatively low voltage values.
+This means that that even the steep rise of the voltage during the voltage recovery stage results in mainly pBDs, only rarely followed by a cascade of sBDs.

-Fig.~\ref{fig:peakBDprobs_vs_energy} shows the peak BD probabilities from Fig.~\ref{fig:PDF_combined} versus the total energy $E$ that is entered into the system via pulsing during the ramping.
+Fig.~\ref{fig:peakBDprobs_vs_energy} shows the peak BD probabilities from Fig.~\ref{fig:PDF_combined} versus the total energy $E$ that is entered into the system via pulsing during the voltage recovery.
+The energy was calculated by summing the energy $E_i$ of each voltage pulse $i$

+where $C=\SI{650}{\pico\farad}$ is the capacitance of the system and $V_i$ is the voltage of each ramping pulse.
 Scenario I is excluded from the figure since its peak BD probability is several orders of magnitude higher compared to the other measurements.
-The energy is calculated as the integral of the measured voltage increase curves in Fig.~\ref{fig:ramps_measured}.
 It is interesting to observe that all points obtained in different measurements follow closely the exponential dependence fitted as